automation-tasks-rs/cargo-auto/automation_tasks_rs/README.md

 You will get a list of possible tasks with descriptions like `cargo auto build`, `cargo auto release`, `cargo auto doc`,...

+## Already prepared tasks

+I prepared some tasks that I often use.
+I use my own library crate for often-used functions `cargo_auto_lib`.
+You can use this tasks or you can modify them or you can completely delete them.

 You can write any task you need.
 You have all the power of the Rust language under your fingertips.
-You can use or write a library for some specific tasks you need.
+You can use or write a library crate for some specific tasks you need.

-There are crates with often-used tasks: `cargo_auto_lib`, `cargo_auto_github_lib`, `cargo_auto_encrypt_secret_lib`.
+## Secrets

+Sometimes we need secrets in the development workflow.
+For example the secret access token for GitHub or crates.io.
+We must be careful with secrets.

+I use my knowledge of SSH private keys to store secrets in my ~/.ssh folder.
+They are protected by my private key, that is protected by a passphrase that is easy to remember.
+This secrets never leave the source code inside automation--tasks--rs.
+They never go to an obscure library crate that can turn malevolent from one update to the other.

+In the file `cargo_auto_config.json` there are the names of the private keys you can use in automation--tasks--rs.

+## ssh-agent

+Typing the passphrase every time you user the private key is very secure, but it has to be repeated too much times.
+I use the ssh-agent to store my private keys for one hour.
+This is less secure, but much more comfortable. ssh-agent works well in Linux and in Windows git-bash that is installed with git-for-windows.

+## GitHub api

+Many things in GitHub can be achieve only through GitHub api.
+This needs the secret token.
+GitHub uses OAuth2 to get the token.
+This is all prepared and working.

+The prepared automation--tasks--rs can create a new git repository and a remote GitHub repository, split docs to a separate commit for clarity, change GitHub topics from Cargo.toml keywords, create a release and upload the executables.

+## crates.io

+To publish to crates.io we need the secret access token.
+The prepared tasks will store it in ~/.ssh protected by your private key.

 ## Open-source and free as a beer